Easy date and walnut scones, the perfect bake for picnics and afternoon tea!

 Using fridge-cold butter produces the flakiest, lightest scones.
 If the dough is allowed to get too warm, your scones will turn out dense and heavy.

-😋 More easy baking recipes
+😋 More easy scone recipes

 Recipe